setting up GitHub actions

 from there, on the top left click onNew Workflow and in the next page select Simple Workflow (click on 'setup this workflow').
 This will take you to a new page where you can edit your action's yaml workflow file.
 Delete all precompiled content and replace it with:

-You can read more about the workflow file syntax on the documentation, but this is the essence of what's happening.
+You can read more about the workflow file syntax on the documentationarrow-up-right, but this is the essence of what's happening.

 Next, this:

-setups a python environment on the action's virtual machine and it fetches the latest refy code from its GH repository.
+setups a python environment on the action's virtual machine and it fetches the latest refy code from its GH repositoryarrow-up-right.

 Then, the python script we created above is ran by: